How to set up a free micro VPS on Google Cloud Platform

 After entering all the required information, the free-trial phase is started.

 The f1-micro VPS is part of Google’s “always free” products.
 If the 12 month test period has ended or if you used up all the credit of your voucher, you will not be able to use these free products anymore.
-In this case, you will have to upgrade your account, enabling Google to actually charge your credit card.
+In this case, you will have to upgrade your account, enabling Google to charge your credit card.
 However, the f1-micro VPS will still be free.
+Be aware that you might be credited in this case if you use more than the free network egress traffic of 1 GB per month (excluding Australia and China).

 Although setting up an f1-micro VPS as shown in this article will not generate any cost for you, it could happen that due to some misconfiguration you are actually using a non-free product.

-I cannot take responsibility for any cost that might be generated on your account.
+I cannot take responsibility for any cost that might be generated on your account, especially when exceeding the allowed traffic volume of 1 GB per month.
 Be sure to use the correct configuration and check your balance repeatedly to avoid any unwanted charges!

 Visit the compute engine section of the Google Cloud Platform (https://console.cloud.google.com/compute/) and create a new instance.